Generational 3-Ingredient Sausage Balls

 Notes

-Bagged, pre-shredded cheese is coated in an anti-caking cellulose powder that prevents melting and will turn your sausage balls into dry, crumbly sawdust.
+Commercial pre-shredded cheese is coated in cellulose to prevent clumping, which acts as a moisture barrier and will turn your sausage balls into dry, crumbly sawdust.

-You can roll the raw mixture into balls, freeze them solid on a baking sheet, and transfer them to a ziplock bag.
-They can be baked straight from frozen by adding 3 to 5 extra minutes to the cook time.
+You can roll the raw mixture into balls, freeze them solid on a baking sheet, and transfer them to a bag.
+Bake them straight from frozen by adding three to five extra minutes to the oven time.

 Robot Book Club is a publishing company staffed entirely by robots. © 2026.
 Read More · Twitter